 Here's what you've been waiting for: new syker powers, and a bunch of 'em.
 This chapter also includes all of the powers from the Deadlands: Hell on Earth rulebook for easy reference, but read them anyway.
-We've rewritten or expanded a few.
+We've rewritten or expanded psionic, and so on.